-First, we will make a comparison of the stock and option trading fees for trading with both brokers.
+To start this comparison, first, we will take a look at the online broker commission rates for placing regular stock and options trades.
 Cobra Trading and Robinhood have equal fees for trading stocks (equities), $0 per trade.
 With options, the base fee is $N/A for both Cobra Trading and Robinhood.
 Each option contract then costs $0.50 at Cobra Trading and $0 at Robinhood.
-Note that some brokers charge a per-share fee instead of a flat-fee commission.
-For a full breakdown of commissions, read our online broker reviews.
+It's important to note that not all brokers charge a flat fee per trade.
+Thus, it is important to read the full commission notes for each broker, which we include with each online broker review.

-Last but not least, by breaking down important features, tools, etc that each broker offers, we can really help to separate the two.
-Cobra Trading makes virtual trading available to clients, while Robinhood does not.
-For mobile trading, Cobra Trading supports the iPhone App and Android App while Robinhood supports the iPhone App, iPad App and Android App.
-Furthermore, some investors like to bank online, and multiple brokerages provide these services to clients.
-Unfortunately, Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are not available at Cobra Trading or Robinhood .
+Trading access aside, by comparing popular features and functionality, we can break down relevant differences between both brokers.
+Cobra Trading offers virtual trading while Robinhood does not.
+Taking a look at mobile trading, Cobra Trading supports the iPhone App and Android App while Robinhood supports the iPhone App, iPad App and Android App.
+Not to be left out, online banking is also a nice benefit for many investors, and some brokerages provide these services to clients.
+Banking is not popular with Cobra Trading and Robinhood as Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are all unavailable.

 Overall, between Cobra Trading and Robinhood, Cobra Trading is the winner.